From application to study start for EU, EEA and Swiss citizens

 We assess whether your application is complete by looking at the required documentation.
 If anything is missing, we will send you a message in the application portal and you will receive a notification that you have a new message in the application portal.
 Your deadline for uploading any missing documents is 1 week from the time we contact you.
 Make sure you check the application portal regularly.
 If you do not submit all required documentation, your application may be rejected.

 1 April - mid-May

 We assess whether you meet the academic admission requirements.

 Offer of admission

-If you meet the admission requirements and there's a place for you in the programme, we will send you an offer of admission in the application portal.
-Your offer will only be for the highest of your priorities on which we can offer you admission.
-If you are not qualified, we will also let you know during this period.
-If you are qualified but there is not room for you in the programme, we may put you on a waiting list.
-If you are put on the waiting list please refer to this timeline for the rest of the admission process.
+If you meet the admission requirements and there is a place for you in the programme, we will send you an offer of admission in the application portal.
+You will receive only one offer of admission which will be for the highest of your priorities where we are able to offer you admission.

-Your admission offer may be conditional and include a list of conditions you must meet prior to full admission, usually a language test and/or a certified diploma copy.
-We will list the deadline(s) and procedures for sending us documentation for meeting these conditions in the admission offer.
+Your admission offer is conditional and will include a list of conditions you must meet prior to full admission, e.g. certified documentation for completed Bachelor’s degree.
+We will inform you of the deadlines and how to meet the conditions.

 Activate your UCPH user name